 EZELL: Oh, it always has.
-I mean, I have two daughters: one that graduated from University of North Carolina at Chapel Hill, one that graduated from the University of Florida.
+I mean, I have two daughters; one that graduated from University of North Carolina at Chapel Hill, one that graduated from the University of Florida.
 I have bought counterfeits of both of their school diplomas with transcripts.
-And I probably paid less than eight hundred dollars for both.
+And I probably paid less than $800 for both.
 And you can imagine the thousands of dollars to send them to school.
 No, I cannot take away their level of learning that they had by going to school.
-But by buying a counterfeit I can devalue the piece of paper that they walked out with at the end.
-Because it undermines all of our legitimate education, every one of us that have spent time, money, effort, sweat, all nighters, it devalues the degrees that we have.
+But by buying a counterfeit, I can devalue the piece of paper that they walked out with at the end.
+Because it undermines all of our legitimate education, every one of us that have spent time, money, effort, sweat, all nighters — it devalues the degrees that we have.

-DUBNER: If Ezell’s ballpark guess is true, that roughly one percent of college degrees are fake, just think about that.
-If you work in government, or healthcare, or maybe in public radio, for every one hundred coworkers, one of them is a fraud.
+If Ezell’s ballpark guess is true, that roughly 1 percent of college degrees are fake, just think about that.
+If you work in government, or health care, or maybe in public radio, for every one hundred coworkers, one of them is a fraud.
 You’ve got to wonder if there’s something about how we look at real college degrees that makes a fake one so attractive and so easy to get.

 EZELL: You can be whatever you want to be.